 While you may prefer the look of the more contemporary, standard handles designs we see on casement windows, there are still some ways you can customise their look.
 This includes the colour of the handle which is usually from a palette consisting of shades such as black, white, silver, bronze or gold.
 You may even have a choice of finishes, from a chrome look to satin effects.
 This is a great way to enhance the other features you’ve opted for when designing your windows.

 The finished look of a window isn’t just about the handles but the rest of its furniture too.
 Each element can be chosen to match, creating a high quality look.
 Options to consider include the hinges which may also come in a range of styles.
 If designing traditional looking windows, you could also add a peg stay which can have a monkey tail or tear drop end to match your handles.
 Peg stays are also practical for keeping a window fastened in place when opened.

 Ready to design your new windows?

 Your Price Windows provides an extensive range of high quality windows and doors, which you can customise to match your property style and tastes.
-We work across London and the Home Counties, providing supply and installation services to areas such as Maidstone, Haywards Heath and Bromley.
+We work across London and the Home Counties, providing supply services to areas such as Maidstone, Haywards Heath and Bromley.
 Contact our team today for a free consultation and quotation.